-Lakeview School is a U5 decile 2 full primary school positioned on the north-eastern corner of Masterton with approximately 400 students from years 1-8.
-Lakeview School was formed in 2004 following the merge of three schools: Hiona Intermediate School, Totara Drive School; and Lansdowne School.
+Lakeview School is a U5 decile 2 full primary school positioned on the north-eastern corner of Masterton with approximately 465 students from years 1-8.
+Lakeview School was formed in 2004 following the merger of three schools: Hiona Intermediate School, Totara Drive School, and Lansdowne School.

 Lakeview School is committed to providing high quality education to our students, with our commitment reflected in our resourcing and teaching programmes.

 Vision Statement: Engaged and Empowered to achieve Excellence